YashitaaArya/YashitaaArya/README.md

 Here are some of the projects I'm particularly proud of:

 1. [SLAM Mantis Bot](https://github.com/YashitaaArya/Mantis): Description of SLAM Mantis Bot project.
-2. [Text Summariser GUI](link): Description of Text Summariser GUI project.
+2. [Text Summariser GUI](link): A user interface where one can summerize and optimize input texts or URLs.
+It works for both.
+It has a basic use of python and nltk package.

 Feel free to explore these repositories and let me know your thoughts!